Experimental Benchmarking of Energy-saving Sub-Optimal Sliding Mode Control: Abstract

-The recently introduced \emph{energy-saving} extension of the \emph{sub-optimal sliding mode control} allows for the control-off phases during convergence to the second-order equilibrium.
-It enables, this way, a lower energy consumption comparing to the original sub-optimal sliding mode (SM) algorithm, for the commutating discontinuous control signal.
-In this paper, the energy-saving sub-optimal SM control is experimentally benchmarked against a standard second-order SM controller which has also discontinuous control action.
+The recently introduced \emph{energy-saving} extension of the \emph{sub-optimal sliding mode control} allows for \emph{control-off} phases during the convergence to second-order equilibrium.
+This way, it enables for a lower energy consumption compared to the original sub-optimal sliding mode (SM) algorithm, both commutating a discontinuous control signal.
+In this paper, the energy-saving sub-optimal SM control is experimentally benchmarked against a standard second-order SM controller which also has a discontinuous control action.
 Here the so-called terminal second-order SM algorithm is used.
-The system plant is affected by the matched bounded disturbances which are unknown, and the output is subject to the sensing noise.
-Also, a first-order actuator dynamics can lead to an additional chattering in SM applications.
-For a fair comparison, the same (quadratic) terminal surface is designed when benchmarking both SM controllers.
-Moreover, the experimentally compared SM algorithms share the same amplitude and initial conditions.
+The controlled plant is affected by the matched bounded disturbances which are unknown, and the output is additionally subject to the sensor noise.
+Moreover, a first-order actuator dynamics can lead to chattering, which is parasitic for SM applications.
+For a fair comparison, the same quadratic terminal surface is designed when benchmarking both SM controllers.
+Both experimentally compared SM algorithms have the same (bounded) control magnitude and states initial conditions.

 \bstctlcite{references:BSTcontrol}